simonschaufi/lock_element/README.md

 We follow [**semantic versioning**][5], which means, that
 * **bugfix updates** (e.g. 1.0.0 => 1.0.1) just includes small bugfixes or security relevant stuff without breaking changes,
 * **minor updates** (e.g. 1.0.0 => 1.1.0) includes new features and smaller tasks without breaking changes,
-* and **major updates** (e.g. 1.0.0 => 2.0.0) breaking changes wich can be refactorings, features or bugfixes.
+* and **major updates** (e.g. 1.0.0 => 2.0.0) breaking changes which can be refactorings, features or bugfixes.

 ### Contribution

 **Pull Requests** are gladly welcome!
-Please don't forget to add an issue and connect it to your pull requests.
+Please remember to add an issue and connect it to your pull requests.
 This is very helpful to understand what kind of issue the **PR** is going to solve.

+Bugfixes:
-Bugfixes: Please describe what kind of bug your fix solve and give us feedback how to reproduce the issue.
+Please describe what kind of bug your fix solve and give us feedback on how to reproduce the issue.
 We're going to accept only bugfixes if we can reproduce the issue.

 [2]: https://getcomposer.org/
 [3]: https://extensions.typo3.org/extension/lock_element